openzipkin/brave/brave/RATIONALE.md

 Brave is a library with embedded use cases, such as inside Java agents or Android code.

-For example, Android has a []hard limit on total methods in an application](https://developer.android.com/studio/build/multidex#avoid).
+For example, Android has a [hard limit on total methods in an application](https://developer.android.com/studio/build/multidex#avoid).
 Fields marked private imply accessors in order to share state in the same package.
 We routinely share state, such as sampling flag internals inside a package.
 If we marked fields private, we'd count against that limit without